Azure/PSRule.Rules.Azure/docs/troubleshooting.md

 When running PSRule or importing `PSRule.Rules.Azure` on the command-line you see a message similar to the following:

 !!!
-Quote
+Message

-    WARNING: To use PSRule for Azure export cmdlets please install Az.Resources.
+    To use PSRule for Azure export cmdlets please install Az.Resources.

 ## An earlier version of Az.Accounts is imported